The Cop Number of the One-Cop-Moves Game on Planar Graphs: The Robber's Winning Strategy: Proof of Theorem

 \section{The Robber's Winning Strategy: Proof of Theorem \ref{thm:onecopmoveslowerbound}}

 We begin with a high-level description of $\ga$'s winning strategy; see Algorithm \ref{algo:highlevel}.

 Since there are $12$ pentagonal faces but only $3$ cops, Step 1 of Algorithm \ref{algo:highlevel} can be readily achieved.
 Let $U$ denote the pentagonal face whose centre $o$ is currently occupied by $\ga$.
-The precise winning strategy for $\ga$ in Step $3$ will depend on the relative positions of the cops when exactly one cop is $1$ edge away from $\ga$.
-The details of this phase of $\ga$'s winning strategy will be described in three cases: (A) when three cops lie in $U$; (B) when exactly one cop lies in $U$; (C) when exactly two cops lie in $U$.\footnote{The reader familiar with the recent paper of Loh and Oh \cite{loh15}, which exhibited a strongly connected planar digraph with a classical cop number of at least $4$, may notice some similarities between the robber's general strategy in \cite{loh15} and our strategy for $\ga$.
-However, the details of how the robber's high-level strategy will be implemented in the present proof are quite different due to the differences between the two models and the differences between the two classes of graphs.} These cases reflect three possible strategies for the cops: all three cops may try to encircle $\ga$, or one cop may try to chase $\ga$ while the remaining two cops guard the neighbouring faces of $U$, or two cops may try to encircle $\ga$ while the remaining cop guards the neighbouring faces of $U$.
+The precise winning strategy for $\ga$ in Step $3$ will depend on the relative positions of the cops when exactly one cop is $1$ edge away from $\ga$.\footnote{In order to reduce the number of cases in our proof, we choose to let the robber wait until a cop is exactly one edge away from her; by symmetrical considerations, it would suffice to assume that when the robber starts moving away from her current position $o$, there is exactly one cop occupying one of only three possible vertices adjacent to $o$ (refer to $p_1, p_2, p_3$ in Figure~\ref{fig:pentagonlayers}).} The details of this phase of $\ga$'s winning strategy will be described in three cases: (A) when three cops lie in $U$; (B) when exactly one cop lies in $U$; (C) when exactly two cops lie in $U$.
+These cases reflect three possible strategies for the cops: all three cops may try to encircle $\ga$, or one cop may try to chase $\ga$ while the remaining two cops guard the neighbouring faces of $U$, or two cops may try to encircle $\ga$ while the remaining cop guards the neighbouring faces of $U$.

+We will frequently use the following general subroutine in $\ga$'s strategy (details depend on the individual cases considered).